Over 42,000 CRA Accounts Breached: What to Know

 It's a very secure approach to data security.
 If you only allow trusted devices or users to access your data, it's much harder for someone to get in and cause damage.

 It's very effective at blocking untrusted sources.
-If you have a list of addresses or devices that are known to be malicious, whitelisting them can be a very effective way to stop them from causing damage.
+If you maintain a list of trusted addresses and exclude those known to be malicious, whitelisting can be a very effective way to stop them from causing damage.

 It can be difficult to implement.
 It requires a lot of specific information about each organization and when new tools or applications are installed, the whitelist needs to be updated.